frederic-perez/AmE-dictionary/data/idioms.md

 __chip in__
 __chip on (someone) shoulders__ :nine::m::dart: [:sound: chip on his shoulder] (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._
 __chock full of (something)__ Having a lot of something; very full of something. _If you don’t like raisins, you won’t like this cake —it’s chock full of them._
+__choke someone up__ To cause someone to feel like starting to cry. _Sad stories like that always choke me up._ _The movie was sad and it choked up most of the audience._
 __chum up__ To be friendly with someone. _Why is Patrick chumming up to me all of a sudden?
 He’s usually so distant._
 __churn something up__
 __cipher<sup>1</sup>__ _n_ __1__ The mathematical symbol (0) denoting absence of quantity; zero. __2__ :two: A person who is unimportant, insignificant, or without influence.
 It refers to the mathematical symbol for zero (0).